Flooding possible in Madison again; keep sandbags in place, officials say

 “We are asking people not to park vehicles in low-lying areas,” Crawley said.
 “If you see water pooling and there’s rain in the forecast, avoid that area for parking.”

-The Weather Service said Madison has the highest potential for flash flooding Friday night because of the recent heavy rainfall and saturated soils.
+The weather service said Madison has the highest potential for flash flooding Friday night because of the recent heavy rainfall and saturated soil.

 Madison set up a dozen sandbag locations in the first round of flooding, and those sites are still available for people wanting to shore up their sandbags for the new wave of rain starting Friday.
-A map of the locations can be found online: http://www.cityofmadison.com/engineering/sandbags.cfm
+A map of the locations can be found online at www.cityofmadison.com/engineering/sandbags.cfm.